-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+Score explanation: In the core first-year course, VM723 (Veterinary Nutrition and Metabolism), there is brief discussion of the negative externalities associated with feeding food to pets that are intended for humans.
+1 1.17.
+Does your veterinary school curriculum address the carbon footprint of vetcare systems?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: